Canary-Prism/StarDrawerLauncher/README.md

 this thing launches and auto-updates [StarDrawer](https://github.com/Canary-Prism/StarDrawer) (my other thing)

+it downloads the latest release of StarDrawer on first launch
+each time it launches after that it checks github for the latest release
+and if there's a new one it downloads it

+NOTE: you must close and reopen the launcher to use newly downloaded versions as it checks for new versions after launching the current one
+this is done to minimise waiting time

+it also saves window position and star sides when you close StarDrawer and restores it on next launch

 ### [Download](https://github.com/Canary-Prism/StarDrawerLauncher/releases/)

 I'm assuming you know how to use GitHub.
 If not then here: